Merzasphor/MWSE/docs/source/types/tes3dialogueInfo.md

 ### `pcRank`

+*Read-only*.
 The player's rank required rank in the speaker's faction.

 **Returns**: